SEI-SEA-1-25/movies-database/README.md

 JOIN movies m
 ON d.id = m.director_id
 WHERE m.title = 'There Will Be Blood';

 3. Find all of J's favorites.
+SELECT movies.title, users.name
+FROM movies
+JOIN users_movies
+ON movies.id = users_movies.movie_id
+JOIN users ON users_movies.user_id = user.id
+WHERE users.name = 'J';

 4. Find everyone who added 'The Shining' as a favorite movie.
 5. List all the movie titles and their corresponding directors.
 SELECT m.title, d.name
-FROM movie m
+FROM movies m
-JOIN director d
+JOIN directors d
-ON
+ON d.id = m.director_id;

 6. Select the movie title and user name for all of the "favorites" represented by the users_movies table.

 ### PART 3: Advanced Queries!